Menton, Provence: tourism & sightseeing

 Menton Old town

-As you climb the hill you reach the principal historic monuments - the Basilica Saint-Michel and the adjacent Chapel of the White Penitents - which both front onto a small square with views out across the harbour.
-This baroque ensemble creates one of the highlights of your Menton visit.
+Along the way you reach the principal historic monuments in Menton: the Basilica Saint-Michel and the Chapel of the White Penitents.
+These two religious monuments both front onto a small square with views out across the harbour, and this baroque ensemble creates one of the highlights of your Menton visit.

-Note: I understand these hangings are made of damask and not alwys on display.
-They were a gift to the church from Honoré III when he married a Genoese princess in 1675.
+If you are lucky the interior will be heavily draped with crimson curtains and cloths around the columns when you visit: these hangings are made of damask and a gift to the church from Honoré III when he married a Genoese princess in 1675, but are not always on display.

 The church is unusual in having two steeples, with the older clocktower to the left dating in part from the 15th century while the taller ornate belltower that dominates the skyline of the old town was added in 1701-1703.
 The statues inset in the facade represent Saints Michael, Maurice and Roch.
 Inside there are three naves, with six chapels to either side which, along with the choir, contain numerous works of art.
 It was only in 1999 that the church was designated as a basilica.